vasko34/jicofo/README.md

 [reference.conf](https://github.com/jitsi/jicofo/blob/master/jicofo-selector/src/main/resources/reference.conf) file
 for the available options.
 The [automatic recording](doc/jibri-auto-recording.md) document describes how to enable Jibri recordings based on participant count.
+Recording starts automatically once two or more participants join a conference and stops when it drops to one or less.
+The feature is enabled by default and can be disabled by setting `jicofo.jibri.auto-record = false`.
 A sample configuration can be found at `resources/config/jicofo.conf.example`.

 # Installation
 ## Debian